 Flavor varies a lot between single malts, depending on the region, how long they age for, and what casks are used.
 Some have good reputations for variations of smoke and peat, while others are lauded for their smoothness or fruitiness.

-Where Whisky and Scotch Meet?
+Where Whiskey and Scotch Meet?

 They both begin from the same process.
 Fermenting grain and then distilling it.
 The two are housed in oak barrels.
 The taste is where all the magic lies, each one of these spirits is imbued with, and aging does so much to contribute to its rich, full-flavored profile.
 Bourbon and Scotch, even in its culture, share the same roots.
 It is a mark of tradition, heritage, a symbol of nationalistic pride.
 Whether it be profoundly known as Bourbon from Kentucky or Scotch from the Highlands of Scotland, whiskies definitely form a part of its origin.

-How to Choose Between Whisky and Scotch?
+How to Choose Between Whiskey and Scotch?

-• Flavor: Into smoky, peaty flavor?
+- Flavor: Into smoky, peaty flavor?
 Maybe you prefer Scotch, particularly from Islay.
 You like sweet and smooth?
 Then maybe bourbon or Irish whiskey is more your style.

-• Food Pairings: Scotch generally goes well with strong flavors such as blue cheese or dark chocolate.
+- Food Pairings: Scotch generally goes well with strong flavors such as blue cheese or dark chocolate.
 Bourbon goes well with sweeter dishes or barbecue.

 How to Taste Like a Pro?

-• Use the right glass: A tulip-shaped glass concentrates the aromas.
+- Use the right glass: A tulip-shaped glass concentrates the aromas.

-• Now, observe the color: Hold it up to the light.
+- Now, observe the color: Hold it up to the light.
 What do you see?

-• Smell it: Gently sniff the whisky.
+- Smell it: Gently sniff the whisky.
 What aromas do you pick up?

-• Taste it: Take a small sip.
+- Taste it: Take a small sip.
 Let it coat your mouth before swallowing.

-• Add water: A few drops can open up the flavors.
+- Add water: A few drops can open up the flavors.

-• When tasting, try to find everyday flavors.
+- When tasting, try to find everyday flavors.
 Whisky may have vanilla, caramel, or oak flavors.
 Scotch also often contains smoky, peaty, and even dried fruit flavors.

 Where to Find Your Perfect Drink?

-Now that you are forearmed with the knowledge of Whisky and Scotch, you would like to know where to procure your liquid treasure.
+Now that you are forearmed with the knowledge of Whiskey and Scotch, you would like to know where to procure your liquid treasure.
 Let's look over some options and suggestions on how you can find that perfect bottle.

 Buyer's Tips.
 As you buy online or in a physical store, some of the buyer's tips you have to consider while buying include:

-• Do your research on the reputation of the seller.
+- Do your research on the reputation of the seller.
 You can do this through reading reviews and ratings the seller might have received from other customers.

-• Examine the bottle for tampering, breakage, and the like.
+- Examine the bottle for tampering, breakage, and the like.
 There are more important aspects to consider with old ones.

-• Check around on prices.
+- Check around on prices.
 They could be very different.

-• Shipping Consideration
+- Shipping Consideration

-• Factor in shipping when making a purchase online and then confirm that proper bottle packaging is employed by the seller.
+- Factor in shipping when making a purchase online and then confirm that proper bottle packaging is employed by the seller.

 Well, all this could be avoided if you already are familiar with The Epicurean Trader’s collection.
 Our purpose-filtered fine whiskies and Scotches are guaranteed to deliver the best, high-quality products for this special occasion.